IOTECH-Donegal/Arduboat/GNSS.md

 5. I2C SDA
 6. GND

-Unfortunately, these do not match any of the cables supplied in the mini carrier kit.
+Unfortunately, the Ardusimple side does not match any of the cables supplied in the mini carrier kit.
 A cable from 3DXR (JST-GH 6pin to 6pin 25cm, Code: HB-25CM-JST-GH-6to6) is suitable.